Highlights from the Ratings and Financial Report for NovaGold Resources Inc. (NG)

 RBC Capital Mkts gave a rating of “Sector Perform” to NG, setting the target price at $11 in the report published on October 17th of the previous year.

-During the last 5 trading sessions, NG fell by -2.79%, which changed the moving average for the period of 200-days by -30.68% in comparison to the 20-day moving average, which settled at $8.84.
-In addition, NovaGold Resources Inc. saw -17.06% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, NG rose by +6.74%, which changed the moving average for the period of 200-days by -27.42% in comparison to the 20-day moving average, which settled at $8.76.
+In addition, NovaGold Resources Inc. saw -11.58% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading